I-Ankita-Mishra/Server-Mangement-App/README.md

 #  WEB UI Frontend

-This project is the frontend part of Kaiburr Task 4, created using React.
-It complements the REST API developed using Spring Boot (Kaiburr Task 1) by providing a user-friendly web interface to interact with the server data.
+This project is the frontend part, created using React.
+It complements the REST API developed using Spring Boot by providing a user-friendly web interface to interact with the server data.

 ## Table of Contents